10 common restructuring mistakes to avoid

 That includes helping the person retrain or up-skill so they can perform the job.

-Our advice is if there is an option to keep people in the business, even if it requires a bit of development and training, you should almost always offer them that role.
+Our advice is if there is an option to keep people in the business, even if it requires a bit of training and upskilling, you should almost always offer them that role.

 There are many ways to go about selecting which employees you will appoint to new or remaining roles, but whichever method you use, it should pass the test of what a ‘fair and reasonable’ employer would do.

-In restructures, it’s not uncommon for people to talk about ‘last in, first out’ - as in, the most recently-hired person is the first to go - but that's hardly the fairest way to select your best candidates.
+In restructures, it’s not uncommon for people to talk about ‘last in, first out’ - as in, the most recently hired person is the first to go - but that method of assessment is hardly the fairest way to select the best candidates.

-It’s far better to use a selection matrix, where you map out the key skills, competencies, and experience for the role, assess everyone against the criteria, then select the highest-scoring person (or people).
+It’s far better to use a selection matrix, where you map out what the key skills, competencies, or experience are for the role, assess everyone against your criteria, then select the highest-scoring person (or people).

 Under the Employment Relations Act, certain employees – such as cleaners, orderlies, caretakers, caterers – have stronger employment protection than others.